Considering its scarcity, finding an Adelaide Pound that doesn’t break the bank can be challenging which is why we are so excited by this coin.

 Gold also is a relatively soft metal and the rigours of circulation have treated many Adelaide Pounds harshly.

-This 1852 Adelaide Pound is accurately graded Good Extremely Fine and follows our rule that it is "a coin that you would be proud to show your family and friends".
+This 1852 Adelaide Pound passes our selection test with flying colours and is as per the photographs shown above and at right.
+It is a coin that you would be proud to show your family and friends.

-When the Victorian goldfields opened up the following year, the trickle became a flood, and by March 1852 over 8,000 of the menfolk had gone east, taking with them not only manpower but also cash resources - about two-thirds of the available coin travelled out of the state.
+When the Victorian gold fields opened up in 1851, over 8000 South Australians headed east, taking with them not only manpower but also cash resources.
+About two thirds of the available coin exited the state.

-Then came the Bullion Act introduced into Parliament on the 28 January 1852: one of the quickest pieces of legislation on record, with the whole proceedings taking less than two hours.
-In short, the Act allowed the receiving, assaying and stamping of gold into ingots.
-The ingots were never intended to form a currency, but could be used by the banks to increase their note circulation, based on the amount of assayed gold deposited.
+The Bullion Act allowed the receiving, assaying and stamping of gold into ingots.
+The ingots were never intended to form a currency but could be used by the banks to increase their note circulation, based on the amount of assayed gold deposited.

 The Act compelled the banks to increase their note circulation to meet all assayed gold deposited, effectively depriving them of control over their currency issues.
 The notes were payable in Sterling or coin, which put huge pressure on the banks to import sovereigns to support their note issues.